Witiko/audacity-bridge/README.md

    modal dialogue pops up, when Audacity starts up (f.ex. an orphaned files warning).
 This dialogue prevents the project file from being loaded, but the `audacity-bridge` client has limited means of detecting this.
+4. While the Audacity splash screen is displayed, incoming messages are silently gobbled.
+This is handled by adding a [fixed sleep](audacity-bridge#L41) at the beginning of the script, but this solution is brittle.
+5. Upon receiving the Exit MenuCommand, [Audacity crashes](audacity-bridge#L61).
+   The `audacity-bridge` handles this internally, so no action is required on the part of the user.

 # License
 This script is [released under GNU GPLv3](LICENSE).